-An insurance binder letter or certificate of insurance must be filed by the Contractor's insurance agent in University's office at the address listed below.
-Annual policy renewals shall also be filed with the University at the address below.
-This insurance policy will be non-cancelable or reducible except upon thirty (30) days written notice to University.
+A certificate of insurance must be filed by the Contractor in University's office at the address listed below.
+Annual certificates of insurance shall also be filed with the University at the address below.
+All insurance policies required of Contractor by this Agreement will be non-cancelable or reducible except upon thirty (30) days written notice to